 Snow White attempts to start but is stopped because 4 is insistent that she starts by saying “once upon a time” like all fairy tales start.
 Snow White argues that this is not a fairy tale but a real story about her life and she can start it how she wants to.
 She starts again but 4 needs to grab tissues.
 She assures him that it ends happily but he needs tissues just in case.

 Snow White becomes the queen who laments about being lonely due to having no children.
 She accidentally pricks her finger and her gasps echo across the theatre.
 We see a small amount of blood on the snow.
 The Queen (SW) dreams her child will have a “heart as pure as snow, hair as black as the trees, and lips as red as (her) blood.”
-4 again tries to interrupt but is shushed by Snow White.
 The Queen (SW) has a baby girl who she names Snow White.
 4 becomes the Queen and Snow White becomes herself.
 The Queen (4) dies shortly after Snow White (SW) is born.
 4 warns the audience to get out their tissues because a year later, the king married another woman.
 She was beautiful but proud and arrogant.
 4 becomes the Evil Stepmother and flaunts her beauty around the stage.

 The Evil Queen (4) has a magic mirror to which she asks “Mirror on the wall, who in this land is the fairest of all.”
 Magic Mirror (SW) answers that the Evil Queen is the fairest of them all.
 The Evil Queen (4) expresses her love for the mirror (SW) and kisses her.
 The Evil Queen (4) asks the mirror multiple times who is the fairest.
-The answer is always the same and the mirror (SW) is thanked with a kiss.
-The mirror asks the Evil Queen to not kiss her, but the Evil Queen ignores her and kisses her anyway.
+The answer is always the same and the mirror (SW) is thanked with a kiss; much to Snow White's disgust.

 Snow White (SW) grows up and has to follow strict rules.
 She isn’t allowed to see her father or go outside.
 When she questions her stepmother (4) about the rules, she is told that her father is busy and outside is dirty and full of monsters.
 In order to convince her to stay inside and follow the rules, the Evil Queen (4) explains how the branches of the trees are monsters that grab you and don’t let you escape.
 Snow White passes the time by trying to tell her servant (4) jokes but they don’t listen so she tells herself jokes.
 Snow White grows older and becomes more beautiful than the Evil Queen.